Skip to main content

 Descriptive statistics and histogram for log-transformed turbidity data

-Original scale Log of original values Transformed scale
+Original scale Ln of original values Transformed scale

 Solution.

-The mean and median values in (b) are similar as we would expect with the transformed data now being symmetric.
+The mean and median values of the transformed data are similar as we would expect with the transformed data now being symmetric.

 The median turbidity value (before transforming) was 75.5.
 The natural log of this value is 4.3241.
 This is the same as the median of the log-turbidity values.